 Aleph 0 (ℵ0)

 The Division of Number Space between ZERO and ONE by whole number fractions creates a series of fractional parts that can be added together to produce a total that proceeds at the rate of half of the Whole Numbers (Aleph 0.5).
-As this density of infinity is exactly double that of the infinite set of whole numbers, we can establish that:
+As this density of infinity is exactly double that of the infinite set of whole numbers, we can establish that there are exactly double the number (infinite dencity) of infinity whole number factions, as there are whole numbers.

 This establishes a bijection (one to one correspondence) between the whole numbers (left column above), and the total for the summed fractions (right column).
 The conjecture laid out by Cantor suggest that no infinite set exists between the cardinal and real number sets.
 Yet we can clearly see that the addition of whole fractions produces an infinite set that progresses at exactly half the rate of the cardinal numbers.